Guide to the

 Investors who sell in market downturns and wait on the sidelines in cash for the market to recover can miss out on top-performing days, which can have a big impact on returns.

-The Buffer Strategy seeks to protect equity investors from losses with a contractual level of certainty (“contractual certainty”) that is simply not possible with a 60/40 allocation or market timing.
+The Target Buffer Strategy seeks to protect equity investors from losses with a contractual level of certainty (“contractual certainty”) that is simply not possible with a 60/40 allocation or market timing.
 The contractual certainty comes from options, which we will explore further.
 To understand the contractual nature of options and why it matters, click here.

-Investment strategies like the Buffer Strategy seek to provide a higher level of certainty in investment outcomes, using options to reshape returns.
+Investment strategies like the Target Buffer Strategy seek to provide a higher level of certainty in investment outcomes, using options to reshape returns.

 How it works